hmlkao/provider-jfrog-artifactory/README.md

 Error: json: cannot unmarshal array into Go value of type security.KeyPairAPIModel
 ```

-This is also mentioned in Terraform Artifactory provider description for `artifactory_keypair` resource
+This is also [mentioned](https://registry.terraform.io/providers/jfrog/artifactory/latest/docs/resources/keypair#argument-reference) in Terraform Artifactory provider description for `artifactory_keypair` resource:

 > Artifactory REST API call 'Get Key Pair' doesn't return attributes `private_key` and `passphrase`, but consumes these keys in the POST call.